The Jetset Society performing as a live band at a ball in Vienna

 Gala balls

-Gala balls often require a more elegant sound, refined transitions and music that feels representative without overloading the atmosphere.
+Gala balls call for a more elegant sound, polished transitions and music that feels refined without overloading the atmosphere.

 Association balls

-Association balls often combine tradition, danceability and an audience with different expectations.
+Association balls often combine tradition, music that keeps guests dancing and an audience with different expectations.
 Musical breadth is especially valuable here.

 Corporate balls

-Corporate balls require professional appearance, controlled volume, reliable technical planning and a musical arc from reception to later celebration.
+Corporate balls need a professional appearance, controlled volume, reliable technical planning and a musical arc from reception to later celebration.

 Exclusive dance events

-For exclusive events, lineup, dress code, repertoire and sound can be adapted in particular detail.
+For these events, we can tailor lineup, dress code, repertoire and sound in fine detail.

 Selection criteria for a professional live band for balls